 Customer Charge

-A flat monthly fee that covers a portion of the basic costs of providing electric service.
-It covers costs for meter reading, billing and customer service.
+A flat monthly fee that covers costs for meter reading, billing and customer service.

 Fuel and Purchased Power